enthought/mayavi/docs/source/mayavi/application.rst

           Approximates a height field (image data) with a triangle mesh, keeping the number of triangles minimum.

+   ImageChangeInformation
+          A filter that can be used to change the origin, spacing and extents of an input image data dataset without changing the data itself.

    ImageDataProbe
           A filter that can be used to probe any dataset using a Structured Points dataset.
 The filter also allows one to